-About the FICO Credit Score
+FICO - Your Credit Score

-All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

-Know your FICO
+Getting your FICO score

 Curious about credit scores?
-Give us a call at 504-866-5626.
+Call us: 504-866-5626.